 - Dual mode virtual wall barriers act like virtual walls.
 However, you can also use them as a halo that protects a specific area within the room.
 For instance, you do not have to pick up your pet’s dog bowl because, with the dual-mode virtual wall barrier, your Roomba will not go near it.

 |Virtual wall lighthouses||0||0||0||2||0||0||0||0||0||0||0|

 |Dual mode virtual wall barriers||2||1||1||0||0||1||0||0||1||0||0|

-Currently available Roombas range from $300 to $900.
-The Roomba 614 costs $300 (For the latest prices and discounts, check here) , the Roomba 690 sells for $375 (For the latest prices and discounts, check here), and the Roomba 890 costs $500 (For the latest prices and discounts, check here).
+Currently available Roombas range from under $300 to over $900.
+The Roomba 614 (For the latest prices and discounts, check here) , the Roomba 690 (For the latest prices and discounts, check here), and the Roomba 890 (For the latest prices and discounts, check here).

 - Set up different schedules for your Roomba.
 This allows you to tell your Roomba to start vacuuming even when you are not around.

 - Automatic recharging.
 When a Roomba’s battery gets depleted, it will find its way back to its charging dock to recharge.